Maintenance Management Software

 In the modern manufacturing environment, digitalisation is no longer just an option.
 Preventive, corrective, and reactive maintenance can be managed using spreadsheets and manual methods.
 The use of cost-effective and efficient predictive maintenance, however, requires more computational power.

 With data and software in hand, you can then start moving from reactive to proactive.
-Your CMMS Software and last maintenance dates will give you your initial preventive maintenance schedule.
+Your Maintenance Management Software and last maintenance dates will give you your initial preventive maintenance schedule.

-Schedule planning is imperative to avoid double-booking a technician and maximising effectiveness.
-Remember that a reactive maintenance management plan will not be eliminated.
+Schedule planning is imperative to avoid double-booking a technician and maximise effectiveness.
+Remember that a reactive maintenance plan will not be eliminated.
 A general rule of thumb is to estimate at least 20% of maintenance time for reactive tasks.

 5. Synchronise Work Orders, Technicians, Spare Parts, and Maintenance Programmes